Beta version 4 has arrived!

 Please contact the StreamStats by email at email@example.com if you have any questions.

 Arkansas StreamStats incorporates statewide regression equations for estimating instantaneous peak flows with annual exceedance probabilities of 50, 20, 10, 4, 2, 1, and 0.2 percent.
 These peak flows have recurrence intervals of 2, 5, 10, 25, 50, 100, and 500 years, respectively.
-Arkansas StreamStats also incorporates regional regression equations that are applicable to the western 2/3 of Arkansas for estimating low-flow frequency statistics, including annual 7-day, 2-year and 10-year low flows, monthly 7-day, 10-year low flows for the individual months of November through March, and 7-day, 10-year low flows for the combined months of November and December, November through April, January and February, and March and April.
+Arkansas StreamStats also incorporates regional regression equations that are applicable to the western 2/3 of Arkansas for estimating low-flow frequency statistics, including annual 7-day, 2-year and 10-year low flows, monthly mean flows and 7-day, 10-year low flows for the individual months of November through March, and 7-day, 10-year low flows for the combined months of November and December, November through April, January and February, and March and April.
 In addition, equations are available for this same area for estimating the probability of zero flow in streams at times of the annual 7-day low flow, the November 7-day, 10-year flow, and 7-day, 10-year flows for November to December, and November to April.
+Estimates of harmonic mean flows also are available.
 The reports below document the regression equations, the methods used to develop them and to measure the basin characteristics used in the equations, and the errors associated with the estimates obtained from the equations.
 Users should familiarize themselves with these reports before using StreamStats to obtain estimates of flows for ungaged sites in drainage basins.